chaoslawful/ccard-lib/README.md

 Please see test cases in [t/](https://github.com/chaoslawful/ccard-lib/tree/master/t) to know how to use ccard-lib.

+## For Developers

+Source codes should always be formatted before committing by running script `util/indent-src` in top-dir.
+It utilized [astyle](http://astyle.sourceforge.net/) to do the job, so you should install this tool first.

 ## Reference

 ### LogLog Counting and Adaptive Counting